civo/terraform-provider-civo/docs/resources/volume.md

 The following arguments are supported:

-* `name` - (Required) A name that you wish to use to refer to this volume .
+* `name` - (Required) A name that you wish to use to refer to this volume.
-* `size_gb` - (Required) A minimum of 1 and a maximum of your available disk space from your quota specifies the size of the volume in gigabytes .
+* `size_gb` - (Required) A minimum of 1 and a maximum of your available disk space from your quota specifies the size of the volume in gigabytes.
-* `bootable` - (Required) Mark the volume as bootable.
+* `network_id` - (Required) The network that the volume belongs to.

 ## Attributes Reference